adgalad/Epilog/README.md

 ~~~

 A programmer who uses arrays can take advantage of the predefined `length`
-function when writing functions and procedures.
-This function returns the
+unary operator when writing functions and procedures.
+This operator returns the
-length of the array passed as argument.
+length of the array to its right.

 Attempting to access an element outside the bounds of an array produces a
 runtime error.